Medical Aid Schemes that Cover Shingles (🇿🇦 2025*)

 Shingles Stats in South Africa

-Shingles risk increases with age, especially beyond the age of 50.
+💙 The risk increases with age, especially beyond the age of 50.
 This rise is related to a gradual loss of natural immunity.
-Shingles is characterised by a painful rash, frequently described as a burning feeling, and can begin with anomalous localised skin sensations such as tingling, numbness, itching, and extreme pain.
+Shingles is characterized by a painful rash, frequently described as a burning feeling, and can begin with anomalous localized skin sensations such as tingling, numbness, itching, and extreme pain.

 Can Shingles be cured, and how?